Vernon and Irene Castle: Rise to fame

 Vernon, the son of a pub owner, was born on 2 May 1887 and raised in Norwich, Norfolk.
 Initially training to become a civil engineer, he moved to New York in 1906 with his sister, Coralie Blythe, and her husband Lawrence Grossmith, both established actors.
 There he was given a small part on stage by Lew Fields, which led to further acting work, and he became established as a comic actor, singer, dancer and conjuror, under the stage name Vernon Castle.
 As a dancer in comedic roles, his specialty was playing a gentleman drunk, who elegantly fell about the stage while trying to hide his condition.

 Irene was born on 7 April 1893 in New Rochelle, New York, the daughter of a physician.
 She studied dancing and performed in several amateur theatricals before meeting Vernon Castle at the New Rochelle Rowing Club in 1910.
 With his help, she was hired for her first professional job, a small dancing part in "The Summer Widowers".

 On 28 May 1911, the two were married in Irene's hometown, New Rochelle.
 After their wedding, Irene joined Vernon in The Hen-Pecks (1911), a production in which he was a featured player.
-The two then traveled together to Paris to perform in a dance revue.
-The show closed quickly, but the couple was then hired as a dance act by the Café de Paris.
+The couple then traveled to Paris to perform in a dance revue.
+The show closed quickly, but the Castles were then hired as a dance act by the Café de Paris in Monaco.
 They performed the latest American ragtime dances, such as the Turkey Trot and the Grizzly Bear.
-The Castles were soon the rage of Parisian society; their success was widely reported in the United States, preparing their way for a triumphant return to New York in 1912.
+The two were soon the rage of Parisian society; their success was widely reported in the United States, preparing their way for a triumphant return to New York in 1912.

 When they returned to the U.S., their success was repeated on a far wider scale.
 Making their New York debut in 1912 at a branch of the Cafe de Paris operated by Louis Martin, who had given them their start in Paris, the duo were soon in demand on stage, in vaudeville and in motion pictures.
 They also became staples of Broadway.
 Among their shows were The Sunshine Girl (1913) and Watch Your Step (1914), which boasted Irving Berlin's first score, written for the Castles.
 In this extravaganza, the couple refined and popularized the Foxtrot.
 After its New York run, Watch Your Step toured through 1916.

 In 1914, the couple opened a dancing school in New York called "Castle House", a nightclub called "Castles by the Sea" on the Boardwalk in Long Beach, New York, and a restaurant, "Sans Souci".
 At Castle House, they taught New York society the latest dance steps by day and greeted guests and performed at their club and cafe at night.
 They also were in demand for private lessons and appearances at fashionable parties.
 Despite their fame, they often found themselves treated as hired menials; if a rich client was too demanding, Vernon would quote a fee of a thousand dollars an hour for lessons and often get it.